shawnhuyiwen/pulse/docs/Methodology/MechanicalVentilatorMethodology.md

-While the model is a generic representation of mechanical ventilation, inhaled gases, and inhaled agent administration, this model represents the behavior of a complex piece of equipment that is associated with a difficult medical speciality.
+While the model is a generic representation of mechanical ventilation, inhaled gases, and inhaled agent administration, this model represents the behavior of a complex piece of equipment that is associated with a difficult medical specialty.
 The engine provides a whole-body approach to modeling that allows for simulation of this complex field.
 This system is a strong addition to the engine with the potential for future development.